zarf-dev/proposals/0032-support-ipv6/README.md

 below is for the real nitty-gritty.
 -->

 A new flag called `--registry-proxy` will be added to `zarf init` and will change how the registry is connected to within the cluster.
 When `--registry-proxy` is used Zarf will replace the nodeport service with a clusterIP service and a `DaemonSet` running a proxy on each node to forward the registry.
 The proxy will use `hostIP` and `hostPort` in IPV4 and dual IP stacks, and hostNetwork in IPv6 only clusters.
 A `DaemonSet` will be required both for the injector and long lived registry.
-This process works and is more secure because calls to localhost are no longer getting re-routed
+This process works because calls from the kubelet to localhost no longer will get re-routed off of the node.
+The kubelet calls the proxy pod on each node, and the proxy then reaches out to the registry.
+The connection from the proxy to the registry will be secured over mTLS so no unencrypted traffic will leave the node.

 ![Registry proxy Diagram](image.png)